I am a self-professing people pleaser. Even if those people happen to be my kids.

 When did we start buying into the world’s parenting mantra that says it’s unloving to punish a child for their behavior?
 In our politically correct culture, it’s even unacceptable now to offend your own children.

-Positive, or gentle, parenting is trending these days, even in Christian circles.
-We are to never speak a negative word to our kids or judge their actions for fear that it will cause them irreparable psychological harm.
+Positive parenting is trending these days, even in Christian circles.
+We are to never speak a negative word to our kids, or judge their actions for fear that it will cause them irreparable psychological harm.
 We should only ever recognize and reward the good things they do.

 As Christians, we need to faithfully apply the Bible’s teachings to all areas of our lives even if they run counter to pop culture.
 What does God’s word say about issues of authority, discipline, and obedience?